-Whole cluster fermentation refers to the practice of fermenting entire bunches of grapes, stems and all.
-Typically, our grapes go through a destemmer, a machine that knocks the berries off the stems, removing the stems from the fermentation entirely.
-In the process many of the berries split and begin to release juice immediately.
-With whole cluster, the fruit stays intact longer, releasing the sugar available to the yeast more slowly, and the presence of the stem has an impact on aroma, flavor, and structure of the wine.
-Are these features beneficial to the overall quality of the wine?
-How much whole cluster is the ideal amount, if any?
+What is Whole Cluster Fermentation?
+This refers to fermenting entire bunches of grapes, stems and all.
+Our grapes typically go through a de-stemmer, a machine that knocks the berries off the stems.
+In the process, many of the berries split and release juice immediately.
+When we bypass that step, the fruit stays intact longer, removing the sugar available to the yeast more slowly.
+This results in fermentations that take longer to complete at much lower temperatures.
+The shift in fermentation kinetics, along with the presence of the stem, impacts the aroma, flavor, and structure of the wine.
+Are these features beneficial to the overall quality?
+How much of the whole cluster is the ideal amount, if any?
 Will our ideas about this change as the wine ages?
 With the vintage?
-These are all questions we hope to answer through our whole cluster trial.
+These are all questions we hope to answer through our whole cluster series.

-It is important to note that each vintage is unique, so for us to learn anything meaningful from this exercise, we will need to repeat the experiment over multiple vintages in varying conditions.
+We found that the chemistry of the finished wines was varied, although this could be due to differences in ripeness levels in the field and clonal differences throughout the block.
+It is important to note that each vintage is unique, so to learn anything meaningful from this exercise, we will need to repeat the experiment over multiple vintages in varying conditions.

-Our 2014 whole cluster Pinot Noir set includes one bottle each of the experimental wines, and the 2014 Pinot Noir Estate, for a total of six.
-Presented in a beautiful wooden box, this collection is a lovely gift, and fun to share at a dinner party or with a group of friends.
+Our 2014 whole cluster Pinot Noir set includes one bottle of each experimental wine and the 2014 Pinot Noir Yamhill-Carlton, for six bottles.
+This collection is a lovely gift and fun to share at a dinner party or with friends.

 Update: The 2014s are sold out, but the experiment was replicated in 2015.
 You can find those wines here >>